Jennifer Rushworth, Principal Investigator

 Robert Saxton, Composition Advisor

 Robert is Professor of Composition in the University of Oxford and Fellow and Tutor in Music at Worcester College, Oxford.
-He is working with the student composers to develop their work.
+He worked with the student composers to develop their work.
 His Faculty webpage may be found here.